kmccalltech/osticket-prereqs/README.md

   </tr>
 </table>
 <p>
-  Next, open IIS and run it as administrator.
+  Next, open IIS and run it as an administrator.
 Within IIS, open the PHP manager.
-Then select "Register new PHP version" and enter in "C:\PHP\php-cgi.exe"
+Then select "Register new PHP version" and enter "C:\PHP\php-cgi.exe"
 </p>
 <br />